ShahabAthar25/Face-Detection-Python/README.md

 ## About The Project

-This project is made in **cv2** and is a **Computer Vision** project.
-I am trying to become a computer vision expert and taking one step at a time in the right direction.
+This project is made in **cv2** and is a **Computer Vision** project. open cv is used to make most computer vision projects , it is very fast becuase it is made in c and can be used in python as python is becomming the languge of choise for data scientist, data analyst and computer vision experts

 A list of commonly used resources that I find helpful are listed in the acknowledgements.